Doğuş Group

 Doğuş Holding A.Ş.
-(Doğuş Group) is one of the largest private-sector conglomerates in Turkey, with a portfolio of 250 companies in 7 industries, including high-end car dealerships, retail stores, restaurants, cafes, construction companies, radio stations, TV channels and tourism businesses.
+(Doğuş Group) is one of the largest private-sector conglomerates in Turkey, with a portfolio of 250 companies in 7 industries, including high-end car dealerships, retail stores, restaurants, cafés, construction companies, radio stations, TV channels and tourism businesses.
 The group used to own one of Turkey's largest private banks, Garanti, now part of BBVA.

 Background

 Its foundations were originally laid in 1951 when Ayhan Şahenk made his first investments in the construction sector and transformed Doğuş Construction into a leading builder of Turkish roads, ports and hospitals.
 Doğuş Construction was founded June 17, 1966, the same year Antur Tourism was founded and Club Alantur in Alanya was acquired.
 He diversified into banking in the late 1970s.
 While Turkey evolved from a state-controlled economy toward market capitalism in the 1980s, he branched into importing and joint ventures in automotive, tourism and food, with giants like Volkswagen, Sheraton Hotels and Resorts, and ConAgra.

 In 1989 Ayhan Şahenk's son, Ferit Şahenk, returned to Istanbul.
 His father sent him to apprentice at Garanti Bank (now Garanti BBVA).
 After eight years, he moved to the holding company and has kept adding pieces.
 Beginning in 1998 he acquired two food retail chains and operated NTV, funding the expansion by selling part of the group's Garanti Bank to the public.
 Understanding that top talent is essential to running a diverse group, he also created a recruitment division, Humanitas.
 In 1999, annual revenue of Doğuş Group hit US$5.7 billion.

 In April 2001, Ferit took over Doğuş after his father Ayhan Şahenk died at the age of 72.
-He relinquished some control of the Garanti Bank, selling a quarter of the country's third largest bank to General Electric for $1.6 billion in 2004, which was regarded as an important step towards greater liberalization in the Turkish banking sector, which had been severely affected by the 2001 economic crisis.
-He also runs Turkish media properties capturing more than 10 percent of country's advertising market.
+He relinquished some control of the Garanti Bank, selling a quarter of the country's third-largest bank to General Electric for $1.6 billion in 2004, which was regarded as an important step towards greater liberalization in the Turkish banking sector, which had been severely affected by the 2001 economic crisis.
+He also runs Turkish media properties, capturing more than 10 percent of the country's advertising market.

 Characteristics and structure

-The Doğuş Group is active in more than 5 sectors, including finance, automotive, construction, tourism and media.
+The Doğuş Group is active in 7 sectors, including automotive, construction, tourism and media.

-With over 35,000 employees serving more than 5 million customers, the Group's objective is to use human resources and its superior technological capital to create brand value that will ensure customer loyalty and regional growth through global cooperation.
+With over 21,000 employees serving more than 5 million customers, the Group's objective is to use human resources and its superior technological capital to create brand value that will ensure customer loyalty and regional growth through global cooperation.